 - Ensure the best performance by using the highest quality images.

 You can grab the attention of customers with high-quality images.
-Many customers decide to purchase by just looking at the image, price and title.
+Many customers decide to purchase just by looking at the image, price, and title.

 You can upload images like these ones.